Properties undergoing major structural alterations

 - Replacement or repair of bathroom/kitchen or any other fixtures/fittings

 - Maintenance such as re-pointing or window/door replacement

 Please do not apply if the property only requires / is undergoing any of the above changes.

 If, whilst your property is undergoing structural alteration, you continue to reside within the grounds/curtilage of the property (in a caravan, for example) you may not be eligible for the discount.
 If you this is something you are planning do, you may wish to contact us before applying to discuss if you are likely to be eligible for an exemption.

 Discount period and start date

-The discount period will start from the day the structural work was started and been inspected by our inspector.
+The discount period can start from the day major repair or structural works were required or started, once it has been inspected by our inspector.

 If you are intending to purchase a property that is need of major structural alterations or major repair work, you may wish to check with us to see if a discount has already been granted.

 If you purchase an already vacant property that is currently receiving a discount, you will be entitled to the remainder of the discount period providing the property is still classed as uninhabitable.
 The discount is based on the property’s circumstances, and not the change in ownership.

 This discount stops once the property is furnished or occupied.
 If your property is unfurnished and still undergoing structural work when the discount expires, you will be charged full Council Tax.
 If the property has been empty for a period over 2 years, an extra 100% levy will be applied to the Council Tax, which may increase the longer the property is left empty.